mendhak/mendhak.github.io/posts/2026-03-01-how-do-terminal-progress-bars-actually-work.md

 ### With a ✔ checkmark

-You can take it a step further and replace the final progress message with a checkmark to indicate completion, and this is a fairly common pattern.
+You can take it a step further and replace the final progress message with a checkmark to indicate completion, and this is a fairly common pattern and looks nice.
 The way it works, instead of a newline in the last message, we use another carriage return to overwrite the last progress message.

 ```python